-Founded in 2007 Anchor Baptist is a young and vibrant church dedicated to expository preaching of God’s Word, every day evangelism, dedicated discipleship, equipping the saints, and perfecting Biblical balance.
+Founded in 2007 Anchor Baptist is a young and vibrant church dedicated to expository preaching, Biblical balance, gospel transformation, and rightly dividing Scripture.
 Since our inception God has blessed us with spiritual and numerical growth.

 We are located in the small village of Vanduser, Missouri about 12 miles from Sikeston, Missouri.
 Our region is known for its farm land, small towns, and friendly people.